zuku/font16seg/README.md

 # font16seg

-font16seg is a 16-segment font implementation for M5Stack devices using MicroPython.
+font16seg is a MicroPython module for M5Stack devices prividing a 16-segment font.

 This is not a font file.
 This module draws a letter as 16-segmented figures.